kimreyesg/kimreyesg.github.io/index.md

 <div style="text-align: justify;">
 <p>Teaching is one of my greatest passions.
-Over the years, I’ve had the privilege of teaching various courses, from introductory physics to quantum mechanics.
-My teaching philosophy emphasizes clarity and engagement.
-I strive to create an interactive learning environment where students feel encouraged to ask questions, think critically, and explore the world of physics.
-For instance, my Quantum Physics course has been introduced alongside the use of Mathematica, which I believe will help students develop the new physics intuition required for analyzing quantum materials.</p>
+I want to create an interactive learning environment where students feel encouraged to ask questions, think critically, and explore the world of physics.
+My Quantum Physics course has been introduced alongside the use of Mathematica, which I believe will help students develop the new physics intuition required for analyzing quantum materials and many other topics.</p>
 </div>